Introduction

 Using Views is an alternate and simpler way to display your records sorted and/or filtered.
 If you want to filter and sort directly through your API request, please continue to the next dedicated chapters.

-Note that, by default, every Airtable base comes with a default view that you are calling in a parameter as shown earlier, this view is commonly named Grid View or MainView in our example above and the request looks like this:
+Note that, by default, every Airtable base comes with a default view that you are calling in a parameter as shown earlier.
+This view is commonly named Grid View or MainView in our example above, and the request looks like this:

 curl "https://api.airtable.com/v0/app7y5ixPnlntWcl7/PhotoList?maxRecords=3&view=MainView" \

--H "Authorization: Bearer YOUR_API_KEY"
+-H "Authorization: Bearer YOUR_SECRET_API_TOKEN"

 Create a new view